-The first step to becoming an employer should always be registering as one.
+The first step to employing staff should always be to register as one.
 You can’t just start taking on staff.
 First, you need to deal with the legal side of things.
 By law, you have to inform the department that deals with business and employment in your area.
 Until you let them know that you plan on hiring someone, it’s against the law to do so.
 Ideally, you need to inform them that you’re becoming an employer at least a month before you start paying your first employee.

 As well as letting your Local Department for Business/Employment know, you’ll also need to get in touch with your insurance company.
-When you’re an employer, having basic business insurance isn’t enough.
+When you’re an employing staff, having basic business insurance isn’t enough.
 To stay within the law, you’ll need to have employer’s liability insurance.
-This will mean that should a member of your team get hurt while at work, your insurance will cover any costs that may come with it, such as court fees.
+This will mean that should a member of your team gets hurt while at work, your insurance will cover any costs that may come with it, such as court fees.

 The next step is to decide on what roles you will be filling.
 You most probably have an idea of what areas you need help with, but may not have created each role yet.
 It’s important to do this so that you’re able to work out exactly how many employees you need.

 Can a few tasks be rolled into one job or will you need to advertise for more than one position?
 It’s important that each staff member is clear from the outset about what’s expected of them.
 This is why it’s crucial that you have job titles and descriptions to refer to.